 If you have property—especially personal property such as family heirlooms—with sentimental significance, you are better off with a will or trust to distribute those assets to those who will best appreciate them.

-If your family situation demands a different distribution of assets upon your passing, speak to an estate planning attorney at O’Keeffe O’Brien Lyson Foss or call 701-235-8000 or 877-235-8002.
+If your family situation demands a different distribution of assets upon your passing, speak to an estate planning attorney at O’Keeffe O’Brien Lyson Attorneys or call 701-235-8000 or 877-235-8002.
 We can help you craft a will or trust tailored to your specific needs and desires that will best protect your assets and your family.

 Image courtesy of drippycat/Pixabay